Prevent RackConnect from overwriting custom iptables rules on Linux cloud servers

 RS-RackConnect-* chain.
 This

-your custom rules may prevent RackConnect Automation from being able to
+your custom rules might prevent RackConnect Automation from being able to

 log in to your server.